ashokgelal/choreo/README.md

 # Choreo Features

 Choreo offers several features to help you efficiently manage your tasks and track their progress.
-The key features of the application are as follows:
+The key features of the application are:

 - **Create Tasks**